CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

     ```csharp
     await client.OpenAsync();
     ```

-1. Add the following code to the method to create a self-link to an existing collection:
+1. Add the following line of code to create a variable named ``collectionLink`` that is a reference (self-link) to an existing collection:

     ```csharp
-    Uri collectionSelfLink = UriFactory.CreateDocumentCollectionUri("FinancialDatabase", "TransactionCollection");
+    Uri collectionLink = UriFactory.CreateDocumentCollectionUri(_databaseId, _collectionId);
     ```

 1. Add the following lines of code to configure options for a query: